Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsubsection{Interview Procedure}

-The \var{interviews.participants.total}~interviews were all conducted in June and July 2022.
+All \var{interviews.participants.total}~interviews were conducted in June and July 2022.
 We utilized a setup with two interviewers.
 A main interviewer held the conversation with the interviewee and asked the questions according to the interview guide.
-A so-called shadow interviewer was present to listen and note what questions were asked and to make sure none were forgotten.
-At the end of the interview, the shadow interviewer also had the chance to ask questions to follow up on interesting aspects that emerged (and were not covered by questions from the interview guide).
+A so-called shadow interviewer was present to listen and note what questions were asked, and to make sure none were forgotten.
+At the end of the interview, the shadow interviewer also had the chance to ask questions to follow up on interesting aspects that emerged.
 All interviews were conducted in English and remotely via a GDPR-compliant conference tool.
 We recorded each interview to create a transcript later on, after which we destroyed the recordings.
+All transcripts have been manually checked and corrected by us for possible errors.

 \boldparagraph{Pre-Questionnaire} Before the actual interview, each participant had to fill a short pre-questionnaire.
 This had multiple purposes.
 (1)~We screened participants by only accepting those who experienced secret leakage.
 (2)~We explained the purpose of the study and obtained consent for participation, our data handling, and recording.
 (3)~Finally, we asked several demographics and background questions, which also helped the interviewer to prepare for the interview.